ayoayco/mnswpr/README.md

 But it is also an opportunity.

 I wanted to give her the same game, with a similar leader board she can dominate.
-But I also saw it as a chance to dig deeper into vanilla JS.
+And this is also a chance for me to dig deeper into vanilla JS.

 Can I make page with complex interactions (more on this later) without any dependency?